gunanksood/Django-celery-boilerplate/README.md

 # Django-celery-boilerplate
-This repo contains a simple django and celery setup with celery beat and celery flower configured.
+This repo contains a simple django and celery setup with celery-beat and celery flower configured.

 ## Steps to start this project: